Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Summary and conclusions

 \section{Summary and conclusions}

-To summarize we have investigated the application of a higher dimensional holographic entanglement negativity proposal for bipartite states described by a single connected subsystem in $CFT_d$s dual to bulk $AdS_{d+1}$ geometries advanced in \cite{Chaturvedi:2016rcn} to specific examples.
-The proposal involved a specific algebraic sum of the areas of co dimension two bulk static minimal surfaces homologous to appropriate combinations of the subsystem in question and certain auxiliary subsystems in the dual $CFT_d$.
-In this context we have established a construction to compute the holographic entanglement negativity for such bipartite states characterized by subsystems with long rectangular strip geometries in $CFT_d$s with a conserved charge dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes.
+To summarize, we have extended the higher dimensional holographic entanglement negativity proposal for bipartite states described by a single subsystem in $CFT_d$s dual to bulk $AdS_{d+1}$ geometries described in \cite{Chaturvedi:2016rft} to $CFT_d$s with a conserved charge dual to bulk $AdS_{d+1}$-RN black holes.
+Our construction involved a specific algebraic sum of the areas of RT surfaces for specific combinations of the subsystem and auxiliary subsystems in the dual $CFT_d$.\footnote{ A plausible proof for the holographic construction from a gravitational path integral perspective in the literature has been reviewed in appendix \ref{ahendrv}.} In this context we have computed the holographic entanglement negativity for such bipartite states described by single subsystems with long rectangular strip geometries in $CFT_d$s with a conserved charge dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes.

+To elucidate our construction we have reviewed the perturbative techniques utilized to compute the areas of the relevant bulk RT surfaces for combinations of subsystems in the dual $CFT_d$ with a conserved charge as mentioned above.
+To establish the perturbative techniques in this context, we have described various regimes characterized by the total energy and an ef{}fective temperature which are functions of the temperature and the chemical potential conjugate to the charge of the bulk RN black hole in the $AdS_{d+1}/CFT_d$ scenario.
+We have obtained the holographic entanglement negativity for bipartite states of single subsystems with long rectangular strip geometries for the regimes described above in $CFT_d$s with a conserved charge dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes.